Fed Interest Rate Hikes (May 2023): What Are The Implications For Singapore?

 - The higher cost of borrowing for companies may lead to layoffs and retrenchments

-- Enjoy higher interest rates on savings accounts, Singapore Government Securities (SSBs/SGS Bonds/T-bills) and fixed deposits
+- Generally higher interest rates on savings accounts, Singapore Government Securities (SSBs/SGS Bonds/T-bills) and fixed deposits

 Disclaimer: The information provided by Seedly serves as an educational piece and is not intended to be personalised investment advice.
 Readers should always do their own due diligence and consider their financial goals before investing in any investment product.

-The Fed’s goal is to ultimately promote “maximum employment and stable prices in the U.S. economy”.
+The Fed aims to ultimately promote “maximum employment and stable prices in the U.S. economy”.
 Stable prices also mean keeping inflation in check, which is done by adjusting the federal fund rate (interest rates).

-With high inflation in the U.S. throughout 2022, the Fed has thus increased interest rates in order to bring inflation down.
-Raising the rates will cause the cost of borrowing to go up, which in turn leads to a fall in demand for goods and services.
+With high inflation in the U.S. throughout 2022 and 2023 (4.9% y-o-y in April 2023), the Fed has thus increased interest rates to bring inflation down to a more comfortable 2%.
+The theory is that raising the rates will cause the cost of borrowing to go up, leading to a fall in demand for goods and services.
 When demand falls, inflation will subsequently fall as well.